neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 1 - Deploy Neo4j/README.md

 Now there's one final review page.
 Assuming that all looks correct, scroll to the bottom.

 Check "I acknowledge that AWS CloudFormation might create IAM resources" as that is, after all, the entire point of a CloudFormation template.
-Then click "Create stack."
+Then click "Submit"

 ![](images/16-review.png)